-[P1] Deduplication in multi-versioned files.
-Supporting multi-versioned file storage is necessary in DSNs since files are usually dynamically changed or edited and users need to query different versions of a file from time to time.
+[P1] Deduplication in Multi-Versioned Files: Supporting multi-versioned file storage is necessary in DSNs since files are usually dynamically changed or edited and users need to query different versions of a file from time to time.
+For instance, when developers release a new version of a software, which has compatibility issues with operating systems, users may have to revert to an older version.
+In collaborative creation, version rollback is also necessary when collaborators find that some changes they have made are unnecessary.
 However, files on current DSNs are not editable.
-Users have to upload all versions of a file, resulting in high redundancy.
-Even though some DSNs have made efforts in supporting directory-level deduplication, they cannot avoid finegrained file-level redundancy.
+To use multi-versioned file storage in current DSNs, users have to upload all versions of a file, resulting in high redundancy.
+Even though some DSNs have made efforts in supporting directory-level deduplication, they cannot avoid fine-grained file-level redundancy.
 For example, Filecoin realizes directory-level deduplication using Merkle DAG [13], in which objects including files, file chunks, and directories are organized into a Merkle DAG based on their nested relationships, to remove duplicated objects among different directories; but redundencies among different file versions are still unavoidable.
 Missing file-level deduplication causes the waste of storage and bandwidth.
 Nevertheless, achieving file-level deduplication is challenging.
 Due to encryption and obfuscation applied on files, correlation among different versions is implicit in current DSNs, making it very hard to find duplicated contents and establish relationships among multiple versions.